ChewKeanHo/Actualizer/README.md

 * **Debian Live DVD Official Page** - https://www.debian.org/CD/live/
 * **Debian Live DVD Wiki Page** - https://wiki.debian.org/DebianLive
 * **Debian Live DVD (amd64) ISO Repository** - https://cdimage.debian.org/debian-cd/current-live/amd64/iso-hybrid/

+This is better than the installer DVD because if you're looking for a new hardware but unsure about Debian support.
+This live DVD stick can boot up a genuine Debian and you can use `lspci -k` to check all hardware+drivers support (make sure all devices has a driver running).

+Moreover, the same stick can act as a recovery stick in the future if you did something wrong.